mwermelinger/jollity/md/manual.md

 at the beginning of a line, preceded by at most three spaces.
 The line with the first closing `-->` is also removed, i.e. any text on the same line after the comment is discarded.

+This function is usually called before the others.
 ```
 WARNING:Text after comment:...
 ```